huyjaky/obsidian_aio/AIO-knowledge/Numpy knowledge/Broad casting with diff depth.md

 ![[Pasted image 20240926170242.png]]

-its broadcasting 1 line from 32,4 -> 32,1,4 by data[:,np.newaxis,:] np.newaxis used for add one dimension on matrix its make matrix like this
+its change dim matrix from 32,4 -> 32,1,4 by data[:,np.newaxis,:] np.newaxis used for add one dimension on matrix
-[]